mtlynch/mtlynch.io/_posts/2018-12-27-upwork-scammer.md

 But that's part of the adventure of Upwork.
 Some of the best people I've worked with charged a suspiciously low rate at first because they wanted to build a good rating history.
 Lizzie had only worked a few jobs, but she had perfect reviews on all of them.

 If she turned out to be talented, I'd have a great writer at a phenomenal price.
-If she was terrible, I'd at least get to see what $10/hr writing looked like.
+If she delivered something terrible, I'd at least get to see what $10/hr writing looked like.

 # Exchanging $50 for a blank document

 Upon receiving my job offer, Lizzie readily accepted.
 I assigned her three reports and provided [instructions](https://docs.google.com/document/d/1Uy19xtf_PFW0LJ2Zj6cSkH2dhHED8PCjHCtup1_IQ_4/edit?usp=sharing) on how to write them.

-I set a limit of five hours and told her that if she wasn't done at the 4.5 hour mark, she should spend the last 30 minutes putting all of her progress in our shared Google Doc.
+I set a limit of five hours and told her that if she wasn't done at the 4.5-hour mark, she should spend the last 30 minutes putting all of her progress in our shared Google Doc.

 The next day, Upwork showed that Lizzie billed me the full five hours, but the Google Doc was empty.
 She hadn't sent me any messages, either.